arsa-dev/ngx-material-table/src/app/pages/examples/snippets/source-require.md

-import { Ng2SmartTableModule, LocalDataSource } from 'ngx-material-table';
+import { NgxMaterialTableModule, LocalDataSource } from 'ngx-material-table';